j19sch/j19sch.github.io/posts/2024/20240908-being-intentional-about-exploratory-testing.md

 There are three reasons:

 1. there are still a lot of misconceptions about what exploratory testing is
-1. there are still a lot of misconceptions about how explorarory testing relates to prescribed testing
+1. there are still a lot of misconceptions about how exploratory testing relates to prescribed testing
 1. there's a lot of hidden, implicit exploratory testing that could deliver more value

 <!-- TEASER_END -->